-- (1) Identifying individuals entitled to receive a notice regarding the new premium assistance; - (2) Deciding whether to permit individuals to enroll in a different plan option than the one in which they were enrolled when coverage was lost; and - (3) Updating internal processes such as those related to termination of COBRA coverage for nonpayment of premiums.
+- (1) identifying individuals entitled to receive a notice regarding the new premium assistance; - (2) Deciding whether to permit individuals to enroll in a different plan option than the one in which they were enrolled when coverage was lost; and - (3) Updating internal processes such as those related to termination of COBRA coverage for nonpayment of premiums.
 Penalties apply if the required notices are not timely provided, so employers and plan administrators should be diligent in ensuring the notices are timely provided and include the requisite information.

-The IRS and DOL are expected to issue guidance in the near future to further clarify implementation procedures.
+The IRS and DOL may continue to issue guidance to further clarify implementation procedures.